Roy Estrada: Session work

-Estrada has also done session work by playing bass for a diverse range of artists, including Ry Cooder on his eponymous debut studio album, Ivan Ulz, Leo Kottke, Van Dyke Parks and Howdy Moon.
+Estrada had also done session work by playing bass for a diverse range of artists, including Ry Cooder on his eponymous debut studio album, Ivan Ulz, Leo Kottke, Van Dyke Parks and Howdy Moon.

 Grande Mothers

-In 2002, two years after his release from jail, Estrada joined forces with fellow former Mothers Don Preston and Napoleon Murphy Brock, along with guitarist Ken Rosser and drummer and percussionist Christopher Garcia, to form "The Grande Mothers", the only Mothers of Invention/Frank Zappa alumni consistently performing the music of Zappa since 2002, with over 90 performances.

-Since then they have performed at numerous concerts and festivals throughout the United States, Canada and Europe, including Austria, Belgium, Croatia, Czech Republic, Denmark, the UK, Germany, the Netherlands, Italy, Norway and Switzerland.
+In 2002, two years after his release from jail, Estrada joined forces with fellow former Mothers Don Preston and Napoleon Murphy Brock, along with guitarist Ken Rosser and drummer and percussionist Christopher Garcia, to form "The Grande Mothers".
+They performed at numerous concerts and festivals throughout the United States, Canada and Europe, including Austria, Belgium, Croatia, Czech Republic, Denmark, the UK, Germany, the Netherlands, Italy, Norway and Switzerland.
 In 2005, guitarist Miroslav Tadić replaced Ken Rosser in the line-up.
-Robbie "Seahag" Mangano has been the guitarist for all of the European Grande Mothers' tours since 2009.
+Robbie "Seahag" Mangano was the guitarist for all of the European Grande Mothers' tours from 2009-2012.
+Mike Miller and Max Kutner played guitar for the band following.

 In 2003 Estrada was featured on the album Hamburger Midnight (taking its title from a George/Estrada co-composition on the first Little Feat studio album) on the record label Inkanish Records, on which he collaborated once again with Jimmy Carl Black.

-Sex offender status
+Sex offender status and death

-Estrada was convicted in Colorado on October 27, 1977 of sexual assault on a child, according to the Texas Department of Public Safety's Public Sex Offender website.
-On December 9, 1994, he was convicted in California of lewd or lascivious acts with a child under 14, and served six years in prison in Orange County, California.
-In January 2012, he pleaded guilty to a charge of continuous sexual abuse of a female family member younger than 14 which happened in March 2008.
-In the plea bargain agreement, he was sentenced to 25 years in prison and is not eligible for parole.
+Estrada was convicted in Colorado on October 27, 1977, of sexual assault on a child, according to the Texas Department of Public Safety's Public Sex Offender website.
+On December 9, 1994, he was convicted in California of lewd or lascivious acts with a child under 14 and served six years in prison in Orange County, California.
+In January 2012, he pleaded guilty to a charge of continuous sexual abuse of a female family member younger than 14, which happened in March 2008.
+In the plea bargain agreement, he was sentenced to 25 years in prison and was not eligible for parole.

+Estrada died on August 14, 2025, while hospitalized in Conroe, Texas, at the age of 82.
+He had been incarcerated at the W.J.
+Estelle Unit in Huntsville, having been transferred there only four months prior on April 14.